 Get Ready for Kindergarten!
-Activity Calendar: This calendar provides activities to facilitate strong connections between families and schools while helping children prepare for kindergarten.
+Activity Calendar (English and Español): This calendar provides activities to facilitate strong connections between families and schools while helping children prepare for kindergarten.

 Teaching Your Child to Become Independent with Daily Routines: This resource provides tips for families to help children learn how to become more independent with daily routines.

 In this Transition to Kindergarten Toolkit Guide you will find a Timeline of Suggested Activities for implementing the toolkit resources included below.
 The guide includes resources such as customizable event flyers and informational tip sheets, targeting various transition milestones and it is divided by quarter: winter, spring, summer and fall listing resources that are introduced in each quarter.
 Many of the toolkit resources are editable templates that you may personalize as needed.

 Here you will get full access to the Toolkit’s Resources.